T20X/notes/low latency/lock-free.md

 Accesses (reads and writes) to volatile objects occur strictly according to the semantics of the expressions in which they occur.
 In particular, they are not reordered with respect to other volatile accesses on the same thread

+# RWM

+Atomic read-modify-write operations shall always read the last value (in the modification order) written before the write associated with the read-modify-write operation

+Decrement (inside, say, smart_ptr dtoc) if (control_block_ptr->refs.fetch_sub(1, memory_order_acq_rel) == 0) {
+    delete control_block_ptr;

+The release semantics ensure that other (non-atomic) memory accesses preceeding the decrement are not reordered after the decrement.
+For instance, if you made some changes to the object, you want these changes become visible to other threads before you release the reference to the object so that if another thread releases his last reference and calls the destructor he has the actual view of the object.

+note you could do better as you only need synchrinize-with for deletes, so that fences can work better

+  if (x->refcount_.fetch_sub(1, boost::memory_order_release) == 1) {
+      boost::atomic_thread_fence(boost::memory_order_acquire);
+      delete x;
+    }

+# xchg

+lock is implicit in xchg reg, [mem], so don't use xchg with mem to save code-size or instruction count unless performance is irrelevant

 # CAS

 Since C++20, this has an extra compute in compare_exchange operations now to clear out the padding bits when doing it!